JMRI/JMRI/scripts/HOWTO-distribution.md

         git diff xml/decoderIndex.xml
 ```

-- Check that the version attribute on the decoderIndex element is greater than or equal to the release number (It sometimes gets reset to 1 for some reason)
+- Check that the version attribute on the decoderIndex element is a large number.
+(It sometimes gets reset to 1 for some unknown reason) If you find that it’s been reset to one, set it to one more than the value in the previous release.

 - If OK, commit